USPS provides shipping deadlines ahead of busy holiday season

-To allow ample time for packages to arrive to their destination by December 25, USPS advises shoppers to adhere to the shipping deadlines listed below:
+To allow ample time for packages to arrive at their destination by Dec.
+25, USPS advises shoppers to adhere to the shipping deadlines below:

 - USPS Ground Advantage — Dec.
 16